 Overview

-Heap’s session replay privacy and security settings are highly customizable to ensure you don’t capture any sensitive information from your users.
+Heap’s session replay privacy and security settings are highly customizable to make sure you don’t capture any sensitive information from your users.

 Session replay privacy configurations are environment-specific.
 We recommend you enable session replay in your development environment first to test your privacy configurations.
 Once you are satisfied with your privacy settings, you can replicate them in your Production environment.

-You can view the privacy and security settings for session replay by navigating to Account > Manage > Session replay > Privacy and Security.
+You can view the privacy and security settings for session replay by navigating to Account > Manage > Replay & Heatmaps.

 These settings only impact session replay data capture.
 Your general Heap privacy settings are applied first, followed by the session replay privacy settings.
 For details, see our FAQ on privacy settings that session replay inherits from Heap.